-Brands can use data clean rooms to create personalized experiences and protect customer privacy.
-They allow brands to meet consumer expectations and marketers to accurately measure and achieve ROI.
+Brands use data clean rooms to create personalized experiences and improve marketing attribution, while still protecting customer privacy.

 What Is a Data Clean Room?

 Think of a data clean room as Switzerland.
 It’s a neutral environment where two parties can securely share and analyze data.
 Each party has full control of how, where and when to use it.

 Clean room environments typically combine a brand’s first-party data with security tools and privacy-compliant data aggregated from the internet.
 User-level data goes into the clean room and aggregated insights come out in a commingled audience group called a cohort.